-The Department of Earth & Environment administers three distinct professional master’s programs designed to engage students in the educational principles, research techniques, and professional competencies within the specific discipline of the program.
+The Department of Earth & Environment administers three distinct professional master’s programs designed to engage students in the educational principles, research techniques, and professional competencies within the specific discipline of each program.

-- Master of Arts in Energy and Environmental Analysis
+- Master of Arts in Energy & Environment

-- Master of Arts in Remote Sensing and GIS
+- Master of Arts in Remote Sensing & Geospatial Sciences

-- Masters of Arts in International Relations and Environmental Policy (IREP) (Jointly with the Pardee School of Global Studies)
+- Master of Arts in International Relations & Environmental Policy (IREP) (Jointly with the Pardee School of Global Studies)

 Students interested in one of the programs are encouraged to contact: